 Biography

-Corey P. Paris has made it his life's purpose of committing his work and mission to public service and community activism.
+Corey P. Paris has made it his life's purpose to commit his work and mission to public service and community activism.
 He holds firmly to the mantra that when society works to eradicate any form of inequality and work to bring marginalized communities together in the spirit of genuine cooperation, transformative ideas will drive life-changing action.

-In addition to his professional career, Paris has been an active participant in politics for nearly a decade, including his most recent role as the Connecticut Young Democrats President.
+In addition to his professional career, Paris has been an active participant in politics for nearly a decade, including his previous service as the Connecticut Young Democrats President.

 Paris was born in Little Rock, Arkansas, and grew up in Kansas City, Kansas.
 He is an alum of Western Connecticut State University, where he earned a degree in political science.

-Representative Paris serves on the legislature's Appropriations Committee as Vice Chair and as a member of the Higher Education & Employment Advancement Committee and Education Committee.
+Representative Paris was appointed to serve as the House Chair of the Committee on Children.
+He is also Chair of the Appropriations Committee and is a member of the Higher Education and Employment Advancement Committee.